UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 The idea is that for $$x \in X$$ and $$y \in Y$$, we want $$F(G(x))$$ to be similar to $$x$$ and $$G(F(y))$$ to be similar to $$y$$.

-The overall obejctive function is then:
+The overall objective function is then:

 $$
 \mathcal{L}(G, F, D_X, D_Y) = \mathcal{L}(G, D_Y, X, Y) + \mathcal{L}(F, D_X, Y, X) + \lambda \mathcal{L}_{\text{cyc}}(G, F)